-The staff of the Federal Energy Regulatory Commission (FERC or Commission) has prepared an environmental assessment (EA) for the Minisink Compressor Project, proposed by Millennium Pipeline Company, LLC (Millennium) in the above-referenced docket.
-Millennium requests authorization to construct and operate a natural gas compressor station in Minisink, New York to increase deliveries to its interconnection with Algonquin Gas Transmission, LLC at Ramapo, New York, to approximately 675,000 dekatherms per day.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) has prepared an environmental assessment (EA) on the Hancock Compressor Project proposed by Millennium Pipeline Company, L.L.C.
+(Millennium) in the above-referenced docket.
+Millennium requests authorization to construct and operate its Hancock Compressor Project in Delaware County, New York, to meet the demands of existing customers and allow bi-directional gas flow.

-This EA assesses the potential environmental effects of the construction and operation of the Minisink Compressor Project in accordance with the requirements of the National Environmental Policy Act.
-Staff concludes that the proposed project, with appropriate mitigation, would not constitute a major federal action significantly affecting the quality of the human environment.
+The EA assesses the potential environmental effects of the construction and operation of the Hancock Compressor Project in accordance with the requirements of the National Environmental Policy Act (NEPA).
+The FERC staff concludes that approval of the proposed project, with appropriate mitigating measures, would not constitute a major federal action significantly affecting the quality of the human environment.